 Brand

-The brand is so important because it plays a major role in the quality of the reel you get and the customer service you experience if you have an issue.
-Penn has been around since the 1930s, they have a strong reputation, they’re not going to let you down.
+The brand is essential because it plays a significant role in the quality of the reel you get and the customer service you experience if you have an issue.
+Penn has been around since the 1930s.
+They have a strong reputation.
+They’re not going to let you down.

-This is why I strongly recommend shopping the major brands like Penn, Shimano, Daiwa, and Pflueger.
+I strongly recommend shopping with major brands like Penn, Shimano, Daiwa, and Pflueger.
 When you purchase a reel from these brands, you know you’re getting something of quality and not a cheaply made product from a company that’s just reselling gear.

 Gear Ratio